Kirbil/odin-recipes/README.md

 # odin-recipes

-I will create a project with recipes
+I will create a project with recipes of lovely meals that i like to make at home